This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

-There are two things that make Brisbane City unique: the lagoons and the natural cliffs in front of the CBD.
-Enjoying the lagoons is easy: go to South Bank, put your swimsuit on, grab a towel, and have fun!
-But rock climbing Kangaroo Point Cliffs can be a bit harder to organise.
-I’m sure the following tips will help!
-Where to start?
-What is needed?
-This article will help you plan your rock climbing activity!
+There are two things that make Brisbane City truly unique: the lagoons and the natural cliffs right in front of the CBD.
+Enjoying the lagoons is easy – just head to South Bank, put your swimsuit on, grab a towel, and dive in!
+But rock climbing Kangaroo Point Cliffs takes a bit more preparation.
+Whether you’re a first-time climber or an experienced adventurer, here are my top tips to help you plan your climb – from what level you need to what gear to bring.

 Scared of heights?
 Don’t give up just yet!
 I am scared of heights, but it does not stop me from rock climbing anymore.
 It took time and some effort (read more about it here), but I managed to fight my fear of heights.
 Give it a go with people you trust or with professionals: rock climbing can really help!